jakubkarczewski/PolynomialRegression/README.md

 ```
 pip install numpy
 ```
-Having done that, check which python you are using with
+Having done that, check which python you are using with:
 ```
 which python
 ```
 and copy&paste the path into first line of the script with ```!# ``` prefix (shebang).

 Example: ```#! /path/to/my/python```.
 Finally run:
 ```